Discovery Life: History

-America's Health Network

 America's Health Network was in separate operation from FitTV from March 1996 until 1999.
 The channel was based in Orlando, Florida and had an $11 million production center with 16,500 sqft soundstage built at Universal Studios in late 1995.
 The executives at the channel were Joe Maddox (a former Discovery Channel executive) and Webster "Web" Golinkin, who had spent two and a half years planning, raising $75 million in capital, and building the channel.
 The majority owner was the Providence Journal Company.
 The channel also had a five-year agreement with Mayo Clinic and IVI Publishing, its electronic publisher, to provide medical information and illustrative graphics.
 Mayo and IVI were also minority owners of the channel, and other investors included venture capital firm Medical Innovation Partners, Inc.

 15 minutes an hour on AHN was devoted to shopping.
 The "Health Mall" carried upscale, harder-to-find items for a healthy living.
 AHN had a deal with Clearwater, Florida-based Home Shopping Network to provide orders and shipping infrastructure.
 For cable operators, carriage deals included a small percentage of advertising and shopping revenue.

 With an initial cable audience of 200,000 subscribers, America's Health Network had reached 700,000 subscribers by May 1996 and 6 million by the time of the sale of its first majority owners.
 However, cable carriage was a long struggle for AHN and other cable outlets that launched in this time frame (Electronic Media, now TV Week magazine, described the environment many cable networks launched in 1996 faced as a "jungle").
 Time Warner Cable, the primary cable provider in Orlando, did not carry AHN, and so many people in the channel's own hometown were unable to see its programs.